Skincare Myths – Debunked

 3.Using Toner in Winter makes your skin dry

-Toner is the important part of skincare routine.
+Toner is the important part of a skincare routine.
 It is believed the toner will further dry out the skin in winter.
-A toner helps by shrinking pores, removal residual dirt and maintains skin in a good shape.
+A toner helps by shrinking pores, removing residual dirt and maintains skin in a good shape.
 Still want to abandon it due to weather?
 You can use alcohol free toners and integrate them into your skin care routine

 4.Oily skin doesn’t need moisturizers-

-Winter can take toll on all skin types – even the oily ones.
+Winter can take a toll on all skin types – even the oily ones.
 They tend to develop dry patches and lead to breakouts.
 The right moisturizer can replenish water to help protect your face and prevent breakouts.
 A light weight gel based moisturiser is the key for oily skin.